MoatLab/FEMU/benchmarks/counting/README.md

 First `write_ones` program is executed, followed by either `host_count` or `nsc_count` based on the `computation_mode` parameter set while instantiating a FEMU VM.

+Please also change `hw/block/femu/computation.h` and define COUNTING and comment any other computational workload.
+Computation mode will later be made configurable by the host.